CodeDynasty-dev/Jetpath/docs/docs/testing.md

 ## Debugging Techniques

-When things go wrong, here's how to troubleshoot your JetPath application:
+When things go wrong, here's how to troubleshoot your Jetpath application:

 ### 1. Console Logging